 Mule Deer crossing the Deschutes River at a Wild and Scenic section

-Through presentations to community groups, we provide fact based information on the growing barriers to migration.
-Reported animal vehicle collisions in Deschutes County are 1000 a year.
+Through presentations to community groups, we provide fact-based information on the growing barriers to migration.
+Reported animal-vehicle collisions in Deschutes County are 1000 a year.
 Unreported collisions are estimated to be as high as 5000 a year.
-These have severe consequences for wildlife and for the regional economy in direst and indirect costs of millions of dollars.
+These have severe consequences for wildlife and for the regional economy in direct and indirect costs of millions of dollars.

 Each collision costs motorists $6500 and thousands of dollars in public costs.
-There are significant losses to the regional and state economy from impact on eco tourism and the hunting community.
+There are significant losses to the regional and state economy from the impact on ecotourism and the hunting community.

 Wildlife unfriendly fencing is another barrier that injures and kills hundreds of mule deer and other species a year.
 There are often mitigating solutions for this.